LwandoXabiso/Chat-System-using-Java/README.md

 - **Enter Server IP Address**: Enter `127.0.0.1` if running on the same machine as the server, or provide the actual IP of the server.
 - **Enter your display name**: This name will be prefixed to your messages in the chat.

+# Java Console Chat Application

+This is a simple client-server **chat application** built in Java using **Sockets and Multithreading**.
+It allows multiple clients to connect to a server and exchange messages in real time via the command line or a GUI (optional).

+## 📌 Description

+The application demonstrates a basic network communication system in Java:
+- A central server (`RServer`) listens for incoming client connections.
+- Each client (`LClient`) connects to the server and can send and receive messages.
+- Messages are broadcast to all connected clients.
+- A GUI-based client (`ChatClientGUI`) is optional and provides a graphical interface for chatting.

+This project is perfect for beginners looking to understand **socket programming**, **multithreading**, and **real-time communication** in Java.

+## 🛠 Features

+- Multi-client support via threads
+- Message broadcasting to all connected clients
+- Simple text interface (CLI)
+- Optional GUI client (Java Swing)
+- Graceful client disconnection

+## 📂 Project Structure